iotaledger/chronicle-rfcs/text/0001-selective-permanode.md

 # Summary

-An abstraction for the scalable selective-permanode feature for Chrysalis PH2, which enables users to select which messages should be stored in the permanode.
+An abstraction for the scalable selective-permanode feature and design for Chrysalis PH2, which enables users to select which messages should be stored in the permanode.
 The migration of this design to coo-less tangle is also described.

 # Pre-limitation